 Wearable Art is an artistic expression of individual, hand-made garments that highlight the skills, techniques and craftsmanship of the designer.
-Entry to Wearable Art Mandurah is inclusive to established and upcoming artists across all design forms, within four categories; Avant-Garde, Architectural, Oceania, Youth.
+Entry to Wearable Art Mandurah is inclusive to established and upcoming artists across all design forms, within five categories; Avant-Garde, Transformation, Metallic, Tertiary and Youth.

 Criteria and Judging

 Explore the world of wearable art by creating extravagant, revolutionary, provocative works of art on the body.
 Be inspired to transform artisan skills including sewing, felting, weaving, dyeing, leather tooling, beading, painting, knitting, crocheting and more into expressions of history, personal stories and a new perspective of design.
 Consider innovation in materials including traditional fibres and finished fabrics as well as recycled, reused and repurposed materials.

 Garments will be judged with equal weighting across five criteria:

 - Articulated inspiration or narrative in your Artist Statement